joaquinbastos/SXOS-Pokemon-Cheats/README.md

 ### Credits

-These are the lovely people (Who want to be linked,) who are currently, (or previously) worked on making codes.
+These are the lovely people (Who want to be linked,) who are currently, (or previously) worked on making these codes.
 (More Credits will be posted when asked to do so.)

 | Author | Social Link |